RostyslavKhasanov/joolWebProject/README.md

 # joolWebProject

 Jool is the internet shop of computer games.
-Jool have web-interface and backand.
+Jool have web-interface and backend.

 Web in folder - client.